ancientlives/library/notes/cs/data-science/Readme.txt

-### Readme - CS -Data Science
+### Readme - Notes - CS - Data Science

-This directory provides a quick store for notes, thoughts etc on various aspects of data science.
+This directory provides a quick store for notes, thoughts, and concepts on various aspects of data science.

 #### Contents
 * Analysis